bfildier/EUREC4A_movies/README.md

 ```
 python scripts/make_movie_opendap.py -d 20200205 --start_time 10:00 --stop_time 12:10
 ```
 overlays the GOES16 images with flight trajectories and sounding trajectories.
+If the start date and stop date are different, use the --stop_date option.

 Note: The images need to be created first and must exists for the requested times